Factored Classifier-Free Guidance: Background

+for $t=0,{\dots},T-1$, where $\hat{\mathbf{x}}_0$ denotes the model's estimate of the clean image at time $t$.
+The full abduction procedure is summarized in~\cref{alg:cf_abduction}.

-\textbf{Action.} We apply an intervention to the semantic attributes $\mathbf{pa}$ (e.g., \texttt{do(Male = 1)}), and propagate the effect through the causal graph using invertible flows as in~\citep{pawlowski2020deep,de2023high}.
+\textbf{Action.} We apply an intervention to the semantic attributes $\mathbf{pa}$, e.g., \texttt{do(Male=1)}, and propagate the effect through the causal graph using invertible flows as in~\citet{pawlowski2020deep,de2023high}.
 This yields the counterfactual attribute vector $\widetilde{\mathbf{pa}}$ and its embedding $\tilde{\mathbf{c}}$.
+The full action procedure is summarized in~\cref{alg:cf_action}.

-\textbf{Prediction.} We implement the structural assignment $\tilde{\mathbf{x}} := f_\theta(\mathbf{u}, \widetilde{\mathbf{pa}})$ under the modified condition $\tilde{\mathbf{c}}$ using the DDIM reverse trajectory, with $\mathbf{u}=\mathbf{x}_{T}$ the exogenous noise estimated in \cref{eq: ddim abduction}:
+\textbf{Prediction.} We implement the structural assignment $\tilde{\mathbf{x}}{:=} f_\theta(\mathbf{u}, \widetilde{\mathbf{pa}})$ under the modified condition $\tilde{\mathbf{c}}$ using the DDIM reverse trajectory, with $\mathbf{u}{=}\mathbf{x}_{T}$ the exogenous noise estimated in \cref{eq:ddim_abduction}: